yangyangdotcom/NLP_project/README.md

 # NLP project
-This is a little project I did to sharpen my skill in Machine Learning concept and DevOps.
+This is a little project I did to sharpen my skill in Machine Learning concepts and DevOps.
 You can follow the instruction below to run the code

 ## Setting up virtual environment
 It is recommended to use Python version 3.9.1